N-Wouda/N-Wouda.github.io/posts/pyvrp-in-2024-and-2025/index.md

 - 0.9 (June 2024) added support for mixed distance and duration objectives, and different driving profiles.
   The profiles can be used to model zone restrictions, but also to account for the differences between for example cars, trucks, and bicycles.

-- 0.10 (Nov 2024) added support for multiple load dimensions.
+- 0.10 (November 2024) added support for multiple load dimensions.
   This can be used to account for e.g. both weight and volume, or different vehicle and driver skills.

 Besides new functionality, the adoption of the PyVRP project itself also took off quite a bit.